sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ### BGP State event model
-An event is defined for BGP state change in YANG model as below/
+An event is defined for BGP state change in YANG model as below.

 ```
 module sonic-events-bgp {